peetersthomas9/ML_CS_project2/README.md

 	model_LSTM should be run on google colab so that we can use the GPU and compute our model faster, the cvs file is directly created at the end

 run : file where we can run our linear model to obtain the .cvs file with our prediction.

+BERTfinetunedmodels: Jupyter notebooks of BERT models and variants.
+They are meant to be run on google TPUs- in order to run on CPU or GPU they code will need to be modified a little bit.
+Checkpoints happen a little under 10K steps.

 how to run LSTM and linear model :